Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 ### Class Features (Warlock Level 1):
 * **Otherworldly Patron:** [[Lore/Pantheon/Caladwen|Caladwen]] (The Weaver of Whispering Green - Archfey)
-* **Pact Magic:** You have 1 first-level spell slot, which you regain on a short or long rest.
+* **Pact Magic:** You have 2 first-level spell slots, which you regain on a short or long rest.
 Your spellcasting ability is Charisma.
     * Spell Save DC: 11
     * Spell Attack Bonus: +3
 * **Eldritch Invocations:**
 	* **Pact of the Chain:**
 	    * Lirael, a [[Bestiary/Flickerling|Flickerling]], is now your familiar.
 (See [[Characters/NPCs/Lirael|Lirael]]'s sheet for her abilities).

+### Class Features (Warlock Level 2):
+- **Magical Cunning:** You can perform an esoteric rite for 1 minute to regain one expended Pact Magic spell slot.
+Usable once per long rest."
+- **Eldritch Invocations (2 new, 3 total):**"
-    * **Mask of Many Faces:** You can cast _Disguise Self_ at will, without expending a spell slot.
+    - **Mask of Many Faces:** You can cast _Disguise Self_ at will, without expending a spell slot."
-    * **Pact of the Tome:** When you conjure your _Book of Shadows_ (after a short or long rest), you choose:
-	    * **Three cantrips** from any class's spell list.
-You've selected: _Create Bonfire_, _Control Flames_, and _Message_.
-These are considered Warlock cantrips for you and are prepared while the book is on your person.
-	    * **Two 1st-level spells with the ritual tag** from any class's spell list.
-You've selected _Identify_ as one.
-These are added to your Book of Shadows and can be cast as rituals.
-You still need to decide on the second 1st-level ritual spell.
+    - **Pact of the Tome:** You can conjure a _Book of Shadows_ after a short or long rest.
+When you do, you choose three cantrips from any class's spell list (you've selected: _Create Bonfire_, _Control Flames_, _Message_ - these count as Warlock cantrips for you and use Charisma) and two 1st-level spells with the ritual tag from any class's spell list (you've selected: _Identify_, _Alarm_ - these are added to your Book of Shadows and can be cast as rituals).
+Your _Book of Shadows_ can be used as a spellcasting focus."

 ### Background Feature (Spy):
 * **Criminal Contact:** You have a reliable contact who can get messages to and from you, or who can get you illegal goods and arrange a meeting with other criminals.